The common myths and controversies of CBD

 In the early ’90s, Cannabis was made illegal in the UK when it was considered dangerous due to its psychoactive effects.
 But thanks to over 50 years of research and campaign work, there has been a breakthrough with CBD oil and hemp-infused products – but Marijuana remains illegal.

 To further clarify Hemp vs Marijuana, Marijuana is illegal in the UK because it contains more than 0.3% THC and subsequently causes psychoactive effects.
-Hemp has been legalised in the UK as it contains less than 0.3% THC and doesn’t cause psychoactive effects.
-It’s that simple!
+Hemp has been legalised in the UK as long as it contains less than 0.2% THC and doesn’t cause psychoactive effects.

 Myth #3: CBD isn’t a medicine